-- 94. A fund's internal credit analysis, security selection process, and ongoing security surveillance procedures are important to the maintenance of a stable NAV.
-Subject to paragraphs 104-106, a fund rating is lower by one category for each factor below and more categories if the weakness is severe, if: - It does not have the resources, policies, and procedures to manage the credit risks of the fund's investments to ensure the fund maintains a stable or accumulating NAV (or does not adhere to these policies and procedures).
+99. A fund's internal credit analysis, security selection process, and ongoing security surveillance procedures are important to the maintenance of a stable NAV.
+Subject to paragraphs 109-111, a fund rating is lower by one category for each factor below and more categories if the weakness is severe, if:

+- It does not have the resources, policies, and procedures to manage the credit risks of the fund's investments to ensure the fund maintains a stable or accumulating NAV (or does not adhere to these policies and procedures).
 For example, a PSFR is lower by one category if it invests in any corporate securities and does not have an experienced credit research analyst on staff to conduct fundamental credit research (such as analyze income statements, balance sheets, and management's strategy) to determine an investment's level of credit risk. - It does not have detailed, issuer-specific credit analyses (i.e., documented qualitative review of each issuer regarding components of analysis that factor into the approval of each name).
-This may be provided by an outside source. - 95.
-A detailed, consistent, and independent credit analysis process helps facilitate the maintenance of a stable NAV.
-The absence of two or more of these factors results in the PSFR being lower by one category: - Use of approved issuer list and a process for adding and removing names to eligible issuer list. - Daily monitoring of credit quality of investments and at least annual formal reviews of each issuer. - Process for responding to deteriorating credit situations. - An internal credit rating scale that provides evidence that independent analysis has been done, particularly if a credit committee must assign or approve the internal ratings.
+This may be provided by an outside source.

+100. A detailed, consistent, and independent credit analysis process helps facilitate the maintenance of a stable NAV.
+The absence of two or more of these factors results in the PSFR being lower by one category:

+- Use of approved issuer list and a process for adding and removing names to eligible issuer list. - Daily monitoring of credit quality of investments and at least annual formal reviews of each issuer. - Process for responding to deteriorating credit situations. - An internal credit rating scale that provides evidence that independent analysis has been done, particularly if a credit committee must assign or approve the internal ratings.

-96. The adjustments described in paragraphs 94-95 do not apply if the fund limits all investments to maturities of 30 calendar days or less with the highest S&P Global Ratings short-term rating ('A-1+'), or if the fund invests exclusively in sovereigns rated 'AA-' or higher.
+101. In our consideration of management, the adjustments described in paragraphs 99-100 do not apply if the fund limits all investments to maturities of 30 calendar days or less with the highest S&P Global Ratings short-term rating ('A-1+'), or if the fund invests exclusively in sovereigns rated 'AA-' or higher.
+Where such investments are concentrated in one or a small number of exposures, we would consider only ratings assigned by S&P Global Ratings.
+Where such investments are more diversified, we may use CRA ratings in our analysis.
+However, if they carry only a short-term CRA rating, we would only use ratings from those CRAs whose short-term rating corresponds to S&P Global Ratings' highest 'A-1+' short-term rating category, as informed by regulatory mappings.